SovereignCloudStack/standards/Standards/scs-0212-v1-requirements-for-container-registry.md

 [Harbor][harbor] is an outstanding open-source, community-led project with fully open and well-documented processes.
 Its large and thriving community powers the fast-growing feature set and attracts more and more developers and companies to active contributions.
-Harbor’s CNCF graduation in 2020 made it one of the best choices for enterprise customers that want to operate container registries securely and in a large scale.
+Harbor's CNCF graduation in 2020 made it one of the best choices for enterprise customers that want to operate container registries securely and in a large scale.
 Its community size, landscape, and CNCF graduation make a significant difference in comparison to Quay's open-source health capabilities.